-Center for the Management of Technological and Organizational Change
+Center for Managing Technology and Organizational Change

-Need for Managing Technological and Organizational Change
+Need for Managing Technology and Organizational Change

 Technology has always played a major role in shaping an organization's structure and processes, as well as being one of the major catalysts for organizational change.
 Until recently, innovation in process technology-used to transform raw materials and information into goods and services-has been relatively slow and the need to adopt new process technology not particularly pressing.
 Thus, organizations could adopt it incrementally and find ways for it to complement organizational structures and processes by trial and error.
 However, technological innovation in the factory and office has accelerated.
 Organizations cannot afford to adopt new technology by trial and error or to learn gradually how to make new technology and manufacturing practices complement the rest of the organization.
 They must learn faster and the complementarity achieved must be no less than optimal.
-It is the mission of the Center for the Management of Technological and Organizational Change (CMTOC) to contribute to meeting this need.
+It is the mission of the Center for Managing Technology and Organizational Change (CMTOC) to contribute to meeting this need.